2nd Division (South Vietnam)

-The 2nd Division was a division of the Army of the Republic of Vietnam (ARVN)—the army of the nation state of South Vietnam that existed from 1955 to 1975.
+The 2nd Infantry Division was a division of the Army of the Republic of Vietnam (ARVN)—the army of the nation state of South Vietnam that existed from 1955 to 1975.
 It was part of I Corps that oversaw the northernmost region of South Vietnam.

 History

 The 2nd Division's origins began with the 32nd Mobile Group, organised by the French on 1 February 1955 in the Red River Delta of North Vietnam.
-After 1954 Geneva accords, the group was transported to Da Nang and reorganised as the 32nd Infantry Division.
+After 1954 Geneva accords, the group was transported to Đà Nẵng and reorganised as the 32nd Infantry Division.

-In 1960 the 2nd Field Division was redesignated the 2nd Infantry Division.
+In 1960, the 2nd Field Division was redesignated the 2nd Infantry Division.

-The 2nd Division was based in Chu Lai, south of Tam Kỳ, Quảng Tín Province and the 4th Cavalry Squadron was also located here. each of the division's regiments was assigned a separate province: the 4th Regiment was based at Firebase Bronco in Quảng Ngãi Province; the 5th Regiment was based at Hội An Base Camp in Quảng Nam Province and the 6th Regiment was based at Firebase Artillery Hill in Quảng Tín Province.
+The 2nd Division was based in Chu Lai, south of Tam Kỳ, Quảng Tín Province and the 4th Cavalry Squadron was also located here.
+Each of the division's regiments was assigned a separate province: the 4th Regiment was based at Firebase Bronco in Quảng Ngãi Province; the 5th Regiment was based at Hội An Base Camp in Quảng Nam Province and the 6th Regiment was based at Firebase Artillery Hill in Quảng Tín Province.
 Given its large territorial responsibilities the division was supported by six Border Ranger Battalions.

 1964

-From 16 February until June 1964 the division conducted Operations Dan Chien I and II in Quảng Tín and Quảng Nam provinces respectively.
+From 16 February until June 1964, the division conducted Operations Dan Chien I and II in Quảng Tín and Quảng Nam provinces respectively.

-In April–May a battalion from the division took part in Operation Quyet Thang 202.
+In April–May, a battalion from the division took part in Operation Quyet Thang 202.

-On 9 August two VC battalions attacked the command post of the 2nd Battalion, 4th Infantry, which was performing pacification operations around Thanh My in southern Quảng Tín province.
+On 9 August, two Viet Cong (VC) battalions attacked the command post of the 2nd Battalion, 4th Infantry, which was performing pacification operations around Thanh My in southern Quảng Tín.
 The task force commander, Lieutenant colonel Nhan, personally led the relief force, which consisted of a rifle company and a troop of M114 armored fighting vehicles.
-The advance continued even after a recoilless rifle knocked out the command M114, with South Vietnamese artillery and US Army helicopter gunships hitting the flanking hills.
+The advance continued even after a recoilless rifle knocked out the command M114, with South Vietnamese artillery and United States Army (US Army) helicopter gunships hitting the flanking hills.
 After rockets started a grass fire among the VC positions, the VC broke and ran with the M114s in pursuit.
 The allies killed 74 VC.

-On 20 November the division engaged VC who were searching for food 14km west of Quang Nam.
+On 20 November, the division engaged VC who were searching for food 14km west of Quảng Nam.
 ARVN losses were three dead, 19 wounded and three weapons lost.
 VC losses were 67 killed, 17 captured and 24 weapons captured.

-On 9 December a VC battalion attacked and overran an ARVN outpost on Hill 159 8km southwest of Tam Kỳ and attacked an outpost at Ky Long 5km further west.
+On 9 December, a VC battalion attacked and overran an ARVN outpost on Hill 159 8km southwest of Tam Kỳ and attacked an outpost at Ky Long 5km further west.
 A division force, supported by US Marine and Army helicopters, counter-attacked Hill 159 forcing the VC to retreat.
 VC losses were 162 killed and two captured and five machineguns, a 57mm recoilless rifle, and 51 individual weapons captured.
 ARVN losses were 26 dead and 43 wounded, one US advisor was killed.